Calvin-LL/webpack-image-placeholder-loader/README.md

 ### `backgroundColor`

 If an image has transparency, `backgroundColor` will be used as the background color.
 By default `backgroundColor` is white.

+### `blurQuality`

+The percentage of quality of the blur image.
+From 0.1 to 100.
+The lower the value, the more blurry the image will be, and the smaller the size

 ### `esModule`